Neonatal mastitis with abscess

 0 images remaining

 Ultrasound demonstrated a poorly defined focus of mixed echogenicity located behind the areolus.
 Within the mass an anechoic region is seen superficially.
 The mass has internal vascularity and the anechoic region has increased vascularity seen peripherally.
 The subcutaneous tissues are thickened, hyperechoic and also demonstrate increased vascularity.
-An image of the right breast region has been included for comparison.

 Neonatal mastitis and abscesses are an uncommon finding.
 The peak incidence is at three weeks of age.
 Under two weeks of age the incidence is equal amongst male and females 1.
 After that time there is a predilection for females.